Bruised Barclays faces CEO, revival inquisition

 "We want new blood on its board, we want a new chairman who's not been associated at all with any of these controversies.
 We just need to have people who understand the ethical and reputational risk the bank's under," the shareholder said.

 Former J.P.
-Morgan banker Bill Winters is favourite to be CEO and former UK Cabinet Secretary Gus O'Donnell is front-runner for chairman, according to industry sources and UK media reports.
+Morgan banker Bill Winters is favorite to be CEO and former UK Cabinet Secretary Gus O'Donnell is front-runner for chairman, according to industry sources and UK media reports.

 Barclays is reviewing all parts of its investment bank, people familiar with the matter said, and the scale of any retreat will be a key issue for the new CEO.